b-jesch/skin.estuary.modv2/README.md

   * Transparency of label background of widgets (Flix view) customizable
   * semitransparent Background for plot in video info added
   * Overlay texture in Flix view changed
+  * fix wrong behaviour on info button if a movie is paused

 - .0